 In April 2019, the County Board of Supervisors (Board) provided direction for staff to develop an Electric Vehicle (EV) Roadmap with strategies for increasing the number of vehicles converted to EV and development of new charging infrastructure throughout the unincorporated county.
 In October 2019, the Board approved the EV Roadmap which presents six goals for increasing EV ownership and electric vehicle charging infrastructure throughout the unincorporated county.
 Implementation of the EV Roadmap helps the County achieve CAP GHG emissions reduction targets as well as guides the county to meet state vehicle and charging infrastructure goals over the next decade.
 Multiple county departments have begun implementing the EV Roadmap, which received a 2020 Achievement Award from the National Association of Counties (NACo).

-In 2020, the San Diego County Air Pollution Control District, San Diego Association of Governments, and the California Energy Commission launched the CALeVIP incentive program to fund publicly-accessible EV charging stations within the San Diego County area.
+In 2020, the San Diego County Air Pollution Control District, San Diego Association of Governments (SANDAG), and the California Energy Commission launched the CALeVIP incentive program to fund publicly-accessible EV charging stations within the San Diego County area.

 The County's EV charger installation permitting system is considered streamlined and compliant with Assembly Bill 1236 according to the Governor's Office of Business and Economic Development.
 As part of this designation, unincorporated community residents can quickly and easily obtain a permit online for residential EV charging stations.
 This online service was developed by the Department of Planning & Development Services in 2018 and received an Achievement Award from NACo in 2019.
 CALeVIP and SANDAG have recognized the County as a “Permitting Best Practice” and as a model across the state.